liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/cv.md

 **2024–present**: Leading Education Professional, University of New South Wales College, Australia

-Coordinated and delivered Foundation Studies and 1st Year Chemistry courses across multiple formats while managing academic staff and organisational partnerships for seamless program implementation.
+Coordinated and delivered Foundation Studies and Diploma Chemistry (first-year university level) across multiple formats while managing academic staff and organisational partnerships for seamless program implementation.
 Led comprehensive curriculum redesign of Foundation Studies Chemistry, enhancing lecture materials and laboratory instructions as part of the 2025 curriculum review team.
 Pioneered interdisciplinary collaboration between Chemistry and English departments to improve teaching practice and curriculum design, incorporating AI tools to maximize student engagement.
 Trained staff in educational technologies, while actively disseminating pedagogical insights to enhance student learning outcomes.
 Presented research on science communication at Academic Collaboration and Innovation (ACI) Day and contributed to cross-departmental initiatives as the ACI Fellow for the Science Department.

 **2021–2023**: Marie Skłodowska-Curie Postdoctoral Fellow, University of Bristol, UK